tenJirka/reGenda/README.md

-# reGenda - Caldav client for reMarkable
+# reGenda - Agenda app for reMarkable

 reGenda is **read only** (for now) agenda app for reMarkable tablets.
 I would like to add edit features, but it's in the future.

 **Currently, reGenda only works with caldav servers that require login, such as [Nextcloud](https://nextcloud.com/) (only tested with Nextcloud so far).
-Other calendars specified by url or google calendar for example are not supported and I don't guarantee they will be, but I know they might be more attractive to others.**
+Other calendars specified by url or Google calendar for example are not supported and I don't guarantee they will be, but I know they might be more attractive to others.**

 ## What it can do